If your PARTNER is a narcissist...

 This work is not about changing your partner.
 It is about accepting your partner as he or she is, understanding the realities of what it means to be with a narcissistic partner, and then deciding for yourself how you want to move forward.
 Acceptance is simple and usually quite difficult and painful.
 Acceptance is not for the sake of giving up; rather, it is for the sake of moving forward.
 Without acceptance, you are stuck wanting things to be different.
 Things do not change when you are holding on to them as they are.

 Also, your partner is no accident.
 We pick our partners based on deeply held beliefs and attitudes that are buried deep beneath the surface in the subconscious.
 It is extremely difficult to uncover these subconscious barriers without support.
 We simply cannot see these things because they are as pervasive as the air we breathe.
-Psychotherapy and coaching will help you uncover these aspects of yourself.
+Coaching will help you uncover these aspects of yourself.
 Once uncovered, you are free to make different choices.
 This might include discovering that there is life after a narcissistic relationship.

 Maybe you feel too embarrassed or ashamed to talk about being in a relationship with a narcissistic partner.
 You might believe you missed the signs and that this is somehow your fault.